Islam in Taiwan: Changhua

 In Changhua County, there is another Ting family which resides in Lukang Township.
 They trace their Muslim ancestors from the family books, originated from Quanzhou, Fujian as well.
 It was recorded that there was a mosque and bath well built in this town in 1725 run by the Kuo family.
 However, many of the ancestors stopped practicing Islam once they arrived in Taiwan due to public pressure and the well also disappeared shortly before World War II.
 Their ancestors left some hints to the current generations of their Muslim heritage, which is shown in their siheyuan-shape of their house, resembling a square-shaped house with courtyard in the middle, different from the ordinary Taiwanese houses which is sanheyuan, a U-shaped house with courtyard in the middle.
 From the bird's-eye view, siheyuan houses resemble the Chinese character hui (回), which represents the Hui people, a minority Muslim people in northwest China.
 The families gained their fame and wealth by running business in Lukang.

-Also in Lukang, there are also descendants of Hui who came with Koxinga who no longer observe Islam, the Taiwan branch of the Kuo (郭 (Guō)) family in which is not Muslim and follows traditional Chinese cultures, but still does not offer pork on Fridays nor offering it to their ancestral shrines.
+Also in Lukang, there are also descendants of Hui who came with Koxinga who no longer observe Islam, the Taiwan branch of the Kuo (郭 (Guō)) family which is not Muslim and follows traditional Chinese cultures, but still does not offer pork on Fridays nor offering it to their ancestral shrines.
 They also like to keep their heads covered during rituals.
 The CMA counts these people as Muslims.
 Based on certain historic documents, it was reported that there used to be a mosque in Beitou (北頭 (北头, Běitóu)) area in Lukang.
 According to some studies, the former site of the Kuo family ancestral temple (鹿港郭厝保安宮 (Lùgǎng Guōcuò Bǎo'ān Gōng)) would have been the site for the mosque few hundred years ago.